Eulogy for a Funeral

 Memorial Memories Brought to Life Through Happy Times

-The thought of writing funeral poems may never have crossed your mind, but it can an uplifting practice that will help you and your loved ones cope well with a loss.
-Depending on what you read, especially if it is your own work, funeral poems can add color to the, needless to say, otherwise dreary task of writing a eulogy.
+The thought of writing funeral poems may never have crossed your mind, but it can an uplifting practice that will help you and your loved ones cope well with a great loss.
+Depending on what you read, especially if it is your own work, funeral poems can add color to the - needless to say - otherwise, dreary task of writing a eulogy.
 Here are some things to think about if you should decide to take on this touching, meaningful tradition.

 If you decide to write your own funeral poems, you should consider, "What were some of the most consequential moments in my loved one's life?"
 Consider the circumstances in which he or she was born.
 Did he or she grow like a flower from dirt, out of poverty and into success?
 How about when he or she got married?
 How much did your loved one appreciate his or her spouse?
+Or maybe they were a great artist, who's works will forever remain a great reminder of thier talent and legacy.
 Expound upon that.
 What other moments of greatness in his or her days upon Earth?
 There is so much to say about a life, and you are sure to find much to say about your loved one's in your funeral poems.

 If there is an afterlife, your loved one will surely look from beyond the grave and appreciate your cleverness and the depth of your sincerity as you consider which funeral poems to use in memory of him or her.